teamleaderleo/scrapbook/README.md

 - **Development:**
   - Developed a scalable, high-performance project management application leveraging cutting-edge technologies such as React Server Components, Next.js, and serverless architecture for optimal performance and SEO.
-  - Implemented a robust, future-proof schema design connecting accounts, projects, artifacts, tags, and multiple content types, focusing on extensible application architecture.
+  - Implemented a robust, future-proof schema design connecting accounts, projects, blocks, tags, and multiple content types, focusing on extensible application architecture.
 - **Microservices:**
   - Created and integrated a Go microservice for image compression, containerized with Docker and deployed on AWS (ECR, Lambda, API Gateway) with a documented REST API.
 - **AI Integration:**